-This indicator shows whether the PHA has adopted a payment standard schedule that establishes payment standard amounts by unit size for each FMR area in the PHA's jurisdiction, that are within the basic range of 90 to 110 percent of the published FMR.
-Points are based on whether the PHA has appropriately adopted a payment standard schedule(s), according to the PHA's certification.
+- This indicator shows whether the PHA has adopted a payment standard schedule that establishes payment standard amounts by unit size for each FMR area in the PHA's jurisdiction, that are within the basic range of 90 to 110 percent of the published FMR. - Points are based on whether the PHA has appropriately adopted a payment standard schedule(s), according to the PHA's certification.

-Indicator 9: Annual reexaminations
+Indicator 9: Annual reexaminations Maximum Points: 10

-This indicator shows whether the PHA completes a reexamination for each participating family at least every 12 months.

-Points are based on the percent of reexaminations that are more than 2 months overdue, according to data from PIC.
+- This indicator shows whether the PHA completes a reexamination for each participating family at least every 12 months. - Points are based on the percent of reexaminations that are less than two months overdue, according to data from PIC.

-Indicator 10: Correct tenant rent calculations
+Indicator 10: Correct tenant rent calculations Maximum Points: 5

-This indicator shows whether the PHA correctly calculates the family's share of the rent to owner.

-Points are based on the percent of correct calculations of family share of the rent, according to data from PIC.
+- This indicator shows whether the PHA correctly calculates the family's share of the rent to owner. - Points are based on the percent of correct calculations of family share of the rent, according to data from PIC.

-Indicator 11: Pre-contract HQS inspections
+Indicator 11: Pre-contract inspections Maximum Points: 5

-This indicator shows whether newly leased units pass HQS inspection on or before the effective date of the assisted lease and HAP contract.

-Points are based on the percent of newly leased units that passed HQS inspection prior to the effective date of the lease and HAP contract, according to data from PIC.
+- This indicator shows whether newly leased units pass inspection on or before the effective date of the assisted lease and HAP contract. - Points are based on the percent of newly leased units that passed inspection on or before the effective date of the lease and HAP contract, according to data from PIC.

-Indicator 12: Annual HQS inspections
+Indicator 12: Annual inspections Maximum Points: 10

-This indicator shows whether the PHA inspects each unit under contract at least annually.
-Points are based on the percent of annual HQS inspections of units under contract that are more than 2 months overdue, according to data from PIC.
+- This indicator shows whether the PHA inspects each unit under contract at least annually. - Points are based on the percent of annual inspections of units under contract that are more than 2 months overdue, according to data from PIC.

-Indicator 13: Lease-up Maximum Points: 20 points
+Indicator 13: Lease-up

+Maximum Points: 20 points
-This indicator shows whether the PHA enters HAP contracts for at least 98 percent of the number of the PHA's baseline voucher units in the ACC for the calendar year ending on or before the PHA's fiscal year, or whether the PHA has expended at least 98 percent of its allocated budget authority for the same calendar year.
-The PHA can receive 15 points if 95 to 97 percent of vouchers are leased or budget authority is utilized.

-Points are based on utilization of vouchers and HAP expenditures as reported in the voucher management system (VMS) for the most recently completed calendar year.
+- This indicator shows whether the PHA enters HAP contracts for at least 98 percent of the number of the PHA's baseline voucher units in the ACC for the calendar year ending on or before the PHA's fiscal year, or whether the PHA has expended at least 98 percent of its allocated budget authority for the same calendar year.
+The PHA can receive 15 points if 95 to 97 percent of vouchers are leased or budget authority is utilized. - Points are based on utilization of vouchers and HAP expenditures as reported in the voucher management system (VMS) for the most recently completed calendar year.